zd247/cocangua/README.md

 1. INTRODUCTION
-Our team is tasked with India Game called Pachisi make through Java.
+Our team is tasked with India Game called Pachisi make through Java program.
 The project takes 4 weeks to finish.

 2. FEATURES
         - The map contains 48 circle spaces, 16 rectangle home paths, 4 different
-color nests, and each nest has 4 pieces
+color nests, and each nest has 4 pieces.
+4 different colors are used in this maps are blue, yellow, green and red
         - Roll dices:
 +In the beginning ,the turn of the player will be decided by the rolling dice. and the turn will be made clock-wise, +In each player turn , there are 2 colors of the nest-circle notifies the turn